StockSharp/StockSharp/Samples/03_Storage/02_Local/README.md

 }
 Console.ReadLine();
 ```
-This code loads [candle data](https://doc.stocksharp.com/topics/api/candles.html) for the security `SBER@TQBR` using a one-minute timeframe, from April 1, 2020, to April 2, 2020.
+This code loads [candle data](https://doc.stocksharp.com/topics/api/candles.html) for the security `secId` using a one-minute timeframe, from April 1, 2020, to April 2, 2020.
 Each candle is then printed to the console.

 ### Loading and Displaying Trade Data